 - 1. Action 1 was focused on replenishment and updating of technology lowering the barriers for student access, the district succeeded in implementing this planned action without substantive differences.
 There were some challenges in deployment of the technology, however overall the District was successful in implementing 2 to 1 devices for students and available hotspots for internet connectivity. - 2.
 Grade Level Curriculum and Assessment: Action 2 involved supplemental curriculum and assessment tools to support student learning measured by success on state testing.
 This action has been implemented with no substantive difference. - 3.
 Class Size Reduction, Action 3 was implemented without substantive differences.
 The district was able to add additional credentialed staff to maintain our reduced teacher to student ratio. - 4.
 Increased Instructional Time, Action 4: The district was able to implement summer school in the 2022-23 school year and will continuing to support students with summer school opportunities in the 2023-24 school year to provide students with increase instructional and academic time.
 These efforts have been implemented without substantiative difference. - 5.
 Staff Development, Action 5 and Center for Teacher Induction Program, Action 8 both had a primary focus of professional development, though one was focused more directly on new teachers.
 The District was able to implement staff development and held teachers training in the Center for Teacher Induction Program without substantiative differences. - 6.
-HSD Field Trips, Action 6 and Transportation, Action 7 were fully implemented with no substantive differences.
-The district was able to provide busing service for students to transport students from home to school as well as field trips during school days. - 7.
+HSD Field Trips, Action 6 was implemented but will be taken out of the 2024/25 LCAP.
+The district will remove this action based on their inability to tie student academic achievement to this action.
+We well continue to have field trips, but will no longer use them as a measure for academic success. - 7.
+Transportation, Action 7 were fully implemented with no substantive differences.
+The district was able to provide busing service for students to transport students from home to school as well as field trips during school days. - 8.
 Language Acquisition for English Learners, Action: 9 The District was able to provide support through an English Learner Aide at both the elementary and middle school to support the English Learner population of students.
-This action was implemented without substantiative difference. - 8.
+This action was implemented without substantiative difference. - 9.
 Parent Training, Action 10 and After School Tutoring, Action 11 were related to supporting student outcomes with added understanding for both students and parents of the curriculum.
 The district was able to implement these without substantiative differences.